hailstorm75/Guitar-Tools/README.md

 To run the app, open guitarTools.exe

 Note: The files must be saved in the same location!
 Otherwise the application won't run.
+# Versions
+(Release.Date.Upload)

+## Version 0.0801.2
+### :octocat: Status
+ - Scales can now be searched using chords

+### 💢 Issues
+ - Windows are not scalable
+ - Wrong scale is displayed upon startup
+ - Scale doesn't shift to different tuning

 ## Version 0.1226.6
 ### :octocat: Status
  - Scale root is selectable